Tubber, County Clare: Antiquities and history

 There are no traces of the original church, which was dedicated to an obscure saint named Caoidé.

 His festival fell on 3 March.
 The remains of the later Kilkeedy church date to the 14th century.

 There was an old church at Kells, or Cealla in Irish, but little remains of the site.

 Another ruined church near Boston, surrounded by a burial ground, seems very old.
 In 1897 part of the east gable was still standing.

 The remains of other ancient churches are Templenadeirce, Cill Taice and Teampal Mor (Templemore).

 The Teampall na Déirce Graveyard is southeast of the Tubber-Ruan road in the townland of Shanballysallagh at 52.97475°N 8.91127°W.

 The ruins of the church are at the north of the cemetery.
 The gravestones face east.

+A former Church of Ireland (Protestant) Church is located in Templebannagh townland, about 2 km northwest of the present Catholic Church.
+This was in use until the 1960s and then fell into disrepair.
+In recent years the building was restored and is now in use as The Burren Art Gallery.

 The 1580 list of castles in Thomond included the following in the parish: Cloonselherney and Carrownagowle, owned by Dermot OBrien; Baunkippaun and Derryowen by the Baron of Inchiquin; Kilkeedy and Cloonduan by Mahone O’Brien, his son; and Moyree by the Earl of Thomond.

 In 1837 the castle at Fidane was in good condition.